What to Do with Green Tomatoes in the Fall

 Unripe tomatoes, while not as good a source of nutrients as fully ripe, red tomatoes, still have health benefits.
 One serving is rich in antioxidants and vitamin C, contains 2 grams of protein and 2 grams of fiber, and has about 42 calories.

 (But remember, don't eat raw, green tomatoes!
-They must be cooked.)
+They must be cooked before eating.)

 Besides the health benefits, if you've nurtured your tomato plants from seedlings, nursed them through the summer heat and watered them daily, it's hard to say goodbye at the end of the season.

-Ripening tomatoes indoors or using them green is certainly worth the time and effort.
+Ripening the last of your tomatoes indoors or using them green is certainly worth the time and effort.

 With this three-pronged strategy (ripening on the vine, ripening after picking, and using them green), you don't have to let the last tomatoes of the season go to waste.